 Mäddy Killian is shooting a film about her best friend, cheerleader Alexis Andersen, when she is witness as Alexis is dropped during an acrobatic routine and killed as she lands on her head.
 Several months later, Mäddy tries out for the cheerleader troupe and is accepted, although secretly loathes the bitchy girls.
 She conspires to turn squad leader Tracy Bingham against her boyfriend, the football captain Terry Stankus, by suggesting that he was with another girl and then seduces Tracy herself.
 An angry Terry pursues Mäddy, Tracy and two of the other cheerleaders, only for their car to crash off the road into the river.
 Leena Miller, a Wiccan witch who has a crush on Mäddy, rescues the girls and uses her magic runestones to bring them back from the dead.
 The four girls now find that their minds have been transferred into each other’s bodies and they have a need to feed on human blood.
 As they begin killing their way around the school, a vengeful Terry plots their downfall.

 All Cheerleaders Die (2001) was an early film from directors Lucky McKee and Chris Sivertson – the first directorial credit of either, in fact.
 It never attained much attention when it came out and was not widely seen.
 Both McKee and Sivertson went onto bigger and better things.
-McKee gained attention soon after with the weirdly culty May (2002) followed by the horror film The Woods (2006) and couple of non-genre films Red (2008) and Blue Like You (2008) before making the controversial The Woman (2011), as well as the Ding Dong episode of Tales of Halloween (2015) subsequent to this.
-Sivertson dallied writing screenplays before solo directing the fine psycho film The Lost (2005) then the Lindsay Lohan bomb I Know Who Killed Me (2007), followed by Don’t Wake Mommy (2015) and Heartthrob (2017).
+McKee gained attention soon after with the weirdly culty May (2002) followed by the horror film The Woods (2006) and couple of non-genre films Red (2008) and Blue Like You (2008) before making the controversial The Woman (2011) and subsequently Kindred Spirits (2019) and Old Man (2022), as well as the Ding Dong episode of Tales of Halloween (2015) subsequent to this, plus producing The Man Who Killed Hitler and Then The Bigfoot (2018) and Darlin’ (2019).
+Sivertson dallied writing screenplays before solo directing the fine psycho film The Lost (2005) then the Lindsay Lohan bomb I Know Who Killed Me (2007), followed by Don’t Wake Mommy (2015), Heartthrob (2017) and Monstrous (2022).

 Both Lucky McKee and Chris Sivertson are clearly capable of doing much better things so it is a mystery as to why they have reteamed here to conduct a close remake of All Cheerleaders Die.
 The original is not exactly a film that many people saw or regarded as a classic that is burning to be given a better-budgeted treatment or anything of the sort.
 The only theory left seems to be that McKee and Svertson either had such fun, enjoyed working together or were so attached to the idea that they wanted to repeat the experience.